...

 1994.
 Worked with a multidisciplinary team of

-professional environmentalist, coastal engineers and legislative authorities
+professional environmentalists, coastal engineers and legislative authorities

 to develop an Information Atlas for North Sulawesi, Coastal Zone Planning